Butterfly

 Registration

 All registration must be done through The Butterfly House.
 Programs must be requested by name when scheduling a class trip.
-Reservations can be made on or after Monday, May 5, 2008.
+Reservations for the 2012-2013 school year may be made on or after Tuesday, May 15, 2012.
 For more information, call (636) 530-0076, ext.
-13.
+13. All programs include a 20-30 minute tour of the Tropical Conservatory.

 Programs